 On one of the inward-facing screens, a male dancer and a female dancer face each other.
 They are gradually soaked with sweat as background music highlights their confrontation.
-The same music plays in the video opposite, in which a monitor on a stage plays a collection of video clips about religion.
-The apparently unrelated content of the four videos is connected through a shared scenography and references to texts, images, and music.
-Shen Xin creates a multilayered narrative structure, unveiling the tensions and conflicts between genes, cultures, faiths, and sciences that define a crisis of identity.
+The same music plays in the video opposite, while a monitor plays a collection of video clips about religion.
+The unrelated content of the four videos is connected through shared scenography and references to texts, images, and music.
+Shen creates a multilayered narrative structure, unveiling the tensions and conflicts between genes, cultures, faiths, and sciences that define a crisis of identity.

 This video was originally published on M+ Stories.